jingweizhanghuai/Morn_doc/docs/json.rst

    10,11,12,13,
    20,21,22,23,

-Node can be read from mixed list and array as:
+Node can be read from mixed list and array, as:

 .. code:: c